-A strategic thinker, he is an expert in national security and strategy and has held appointments at the Lowy Institute for International Policy, the United States Studies Centre, and was an Adjunct Associate Professor at the University of Sydney.
-He is the author of two books and a regular media contributor.
+A national security and public policy expert, he has previously held research appointments at the Lowy Institute for International Policy, United States Studies Centre, and the University of Sydney.

 Talking Points